ijuliie/personal-portfolio/project-worksheet.md

 Upload images of wireframe to cloudinary and add the link here with a description of the specific wireframe.
 Do not include the actual image and have it render on the page.

-Still figuring out theme and color schemes.

 https://wireframepro.mockflow.com/editor.jsp?editor=off&publicid=Ma85a4d549b1e44a49d2a7f8ed9e19f201583541668885&projectid=M5256a4719c4bb80f35c4a57c8fa506831583541049691&perm=Owner#/page/b9f2759ddd5c4d4da6338028cf00a869/sidebar/off

 ## Time/Priority Matrix

-Include a full list of features that have been prioritized based on the `Time and Priority` Matix.
-This involves drawing a a square.
-In the middle of the square, on the x axis draw a line.
-The most left part of the line should start with 0hrs and the end of the line should include 2hrs.
-This line will be used to estimate how much time any one feature will take to complete.

-Now draw a vertical line on the y axis.
-The top of this line should have `High` and the bottom `Low`.
-This line will be used to assign a priority to to each feature you wish to include in the project.

-Now create a separate list starting with A and assign it one of the features.
-Continue to assign each feature a letter.
-Once complete add each letter to the matrix assigning based on what your feel it's prioirty is an how long it will take to implement.
-If any one feature takes longer than 2hrs to complete than break it down into smaller tasks and reassign them a new letter.

-Once complete tally up the time and determine how long the project will take to complete.
-Now break those features into MVP and PostMVP so you can guarantee you will have a fully functioning project to demo.

 ### MVP/PostMVP - 5min